How to set up an email campaign

 Creating campaign emails

-In the pop-up that appears, provide the following information about the email:
+In the pop-up that appears, fill in the following email details:

 - Subject